-Dwain Anthony Chambers, born 5th April 1978 in Islington North London, is a British track sprinter and one of the fastest European sprinters in the history of athletics.
-Dwain primarily competes in the 100 metres for which he holds the fourth fastest time in British sprint history.
-Dwain has won medals at World and European level and remains the European record holder for the 60 metres and 4×100 metres relay events with 6.42s and 37.73s times respectively.
+Dwain Anthony Chambers, born 5th April 1978 in Islington North London, was a British track sprinter and one of the fastest European sprinters in the history of athletics.
+Dwain competed in the 100 metres for which he holds the fifth fastest time in British sprint history.
+Dwain has won medals at World and European level and remains the European record holder for the 60 metres with a time of 6.42s.

 As a junior, Dwain was introduced to his first coach, Selwyn Philbert.
 He first showed athletic promise at the English Schools Championships in 1994 when he won the title in 10.64s.
 In 1995 he won two gold medals (100m and relay) in the European Junior Championships.
 Two years later he returned, retaining both gold medals and winning the 100m in 10.06s, breaking the world junior record.

 Chambers ran a 100m world junior record of 10.06s in 1997 and became the youngest ever world medallist in the event at the 1999 World Championships, taking the bronze.

 Dwain’s senior career started at the age of 19 in 1998 where he continued to realise his promise.
 On his Olympic debut at the 2000 Sydney Olympics he was the best European performer in fourth place.
 He broke the 10 second-barrier twice at the 2001 World Championships.